 Yes, at Stary Rynek and Plac Wolności.

-Of course, along with the Christmas market, there are many other events, museums, bars, restaurants and galleries that are worth visiting.
+Of course, along with the Christmas market, many other events, museums, bars, restaurants and galleries are worth visiting.

 —